 Understanding how the World Table works will help you increase your relevance and influence in the community.

 This guide will walk you through general use of the World Table commenting system and explain some features and tools for Users.
-If you need additional help or have found a bug, please submit a ticket through our Support Center.
+We do not monitor nor moderate commenting threads.
+All specific questions about moderation, blocked accounts, flags, etc.. should be directed to staff of the website where you are commenting rather than to World Table.
+For technical question, please submit a ticket through our Support Center.

 "Not only are the surveys easy to use for readers, it’s extremely intuitive for editors.
 It makes sense to ask questions about a specific topic right there in the article itself.
 It enhances the work of the reporter and reader discussion.”